Matter In Our Surroundings

 Particles of matter have space between them.
-Gas can be compressed a lot because of the space between their particles.
+Gas can be compressed a lot because of lot of space between their particles.

 When sugar is dissolved in water, the particles of sugar disappear in water.
-This happens because particles of sugar get adjusted in the spaces between the particles of water.
-Additionally you will notice that there is no rise of water level takes place when one or two teaspoon of sugar is added in a glass of water, this is because sugar particles get adjusted in the space between the particles of water and no rise in the water level comes in result.
+This happens because particles of sugar get accomodated in the spaces between the particles of water.
+Additionally, you will notice that there is no rise of water level when one or two teaspoon of sugar is added in a glass of water.
+It happens because sugar particles get accomodated in the space between the particles of water and water level does not rise.

-Force of attraction between particles of matter keeps the particles bonded together.
-The force of attraction between particles of solid is greatest, between particles of liquid is moderate and between particles of gas is lowest.
+Force of attraction between particles of matter keeps the particles bound together.
+The force of attraction between particles of solid is the greatest.
+The force of attraction between particles of liquid is moderate and that between particles of gas is the lowest.

 The force of attraction between particles of solid, liquid and gas can be arranged in decreasing order as follows:

 1: (c) Five, 2: (a) Particles, 3: (d) Millions, 4: (a) Greatest, 5: (b) Negligible, 6: (c) Lowest, 7: (a) Chalk, 8: (c) Air, 9: (b) Book, 10: (d) Air